kyma-project/kyma/components/central-application-gateway/README.md

 ```

 The Central Application Gateway has the following parameters:
-- **disableLegacyConnectivity** is the flag for disabling the default legacy and enabling the Compass mode.
+- **disableLegacyConnectivity** is the flag for disabling the default legacy mode and enabling the Compass mode.
 The default value is `false`.
 - **proxyPort** is the port that acts as a proxy for the calls from services and Functions to an external solution.
 The default port is `8080`.
-- **externalAPIPort** is the port that exposes the API allowing to check component status.
+- **externalAPIPort** is the port that exposes the API which allows checking the component status.
 The default port is `8081`.
 - **application** is the Application name used to write and read information about services.
 The default Application is `default-ec`.
 - **namespace** is the Namespace in which the Central Application Gateway is deployed.
 The default Namespace is `kyma-system`.
 - **requestTimeout** is the timeout for requests sent through the Central Application Gateway, expressed in seconds.
 The default value is `1`.